This page is still under construction.

 Building the Skeleton

-The snowmen skeletons are constructed from 3/16″ stainless steel rod.
+The snowmen skeletons are constructed from 3/16″ 304L stainless steel round bar.
 We did some early prototyping to experiment with both 1/8″ as well as 3/16″ rod sizes and the 3/16″ definitely gives a stronger skeleton.
 We actually originally were planning on a hybrid approach of using the thicker material for the rings and bottom ribs and the thinner material for the ribs of the top two sections, but it ended up being cheaper to acquire the thicker material so we went with that.

 TODO: photo of skeleton here